Kamran-Afzali/Kamran-Afzali.github.io/_posts/POMDP.md

 #### Solution

-Here we use the solve_POMDP function to find the optimal solution.
+Then we use the *solve_POMDP* function to find the optimal solution.

 ```
 sol <- solve_POMDP(HealthyMood)